WebReflection/linkedom/README.md

 ## How does it work?

-All nodes are linked on both side and all elements consist of 2 nodes, also linked in between.
+All nodes are linked on both sides, and all elements consist of 2 nodes, also linked in between.

-Attributes are always at the beginning of an element, while zero or more can be found before the end node.
+Attributes are always at the beginning of an element, while zero or more extra nodes can be found before the end.

-A fragment is a special element without boundaries or parent node.
+A fragment is a special element without boundaries, or parent node.

 ```
 Node:             ← node →